 So I had to work my way around it, just to prevent that this interview with him would merely turn into a short biography of his career as a leading man up until the late 1940s and early 1950s.
-That was a challenge, but for me personally, I will always be honored to say that I spoke with him, it was a privilege that he spent twenty minutes of his life on the phone with me, and in truth, with a family tree and personal history as his, how far back can you go in film history?
+That was a challenge, but for me personally, I will always be honored to say that I spoke with him, it was a privilege that he spent twenty minutes of his life on the phone with me, and in truth, with a family tree and personal history as his, how far can you go back in film history?

-Prior to our conversation, I had read the two fascinating volumes of his autobiography that he had written, “My Salad Days” (1988) and “A Hell of a War” (1993), covering his colorful life until the mid-1940s.
+Before our conversation, I had read the two fascinating volumes of his autobiography that he had written, “My Salad Days” (1988) and “A Hell of a War” (1993), covering his colorful life until the mid-1940s.
 And it needs to be said, this charismatic and versatile film personality was a real survivor: as one of the very few actors still around (back then) who made his screen debut in the early 1920s, he later on also became a pioneer in television as a producer and host of his own successful series “Douglas Fairbanks Jr. Presents,” a London-based anthology series made for American TV, in the 1950s.

-His parents divorced in 1918 and since then, he was raised by his mother while his father, the screen’s top box office attraction for many years to come, founded United Artists in 1919 with Charlie Chaplin, D.W.
+His parents divorced in 1918, and since then, he was raised by his mother while his father, the screen’s top box office attraction for many years to come, founded United Artists in 1919 with Charlie Chaplin, D.W.
 Griffith, and America’s Sweetheart and wife-to-be Mary Pickford (1892-1979)—another box office sensation of the silent era.
-Whenever the younger Fairbanks was in California during his teens, he resided at Pickfair, the 18 acres estate in Beverly Hills where his father lived with his stepmother: they were both considered to be Hollywood’s uncrowned royalty, making Young Doug the undisputed Hollywood prince.
-Keeing their box office charts in mind, the Fairbankses ranked among the most popular screen stars of the silent era.
+Whenever the younger Fairbanks was in California during his teens, he resided at Pickfair, the 18 acres estate in Beverly Hills where his father lived with his stepmother: they were both considered Hollywood’s uncrowned royalty, making Young Doug the undisputed Hollywood prince.
+Keeping their box office charts in mind, the Fairbankses ranked among the most popular screen stars of the silent era.

 Douglas Fairbanks’ ratings in the list of top money making stars looked like this (year followed by his rank): 1916 8; 1917 1; 1918 1; 1919 2; 1920 4; 1921 2; 1922 2; 1923 3; 1924 4; 1925 5; 1926 8; 1927 13; 1928 17.